 Pet treats rich in antioxidants help to reduce the cellular damage done by free radicals and help return your dog or cat to a state of good health.
 You can also purchase treats that are specially formulated to help with health issues including hip and joint problems, oral health issues, and age related health problems.

-Who should buy these best dog treats
+Who should buy dog treats

 One common misconception is that dogs that are overweight should not have treats.
 That’s not entirely true, you just need to be sure that you’re feeding him the right kind of treat.
 You don’t want to take the happiness of treats away from your pet just because he’s overweight.
 Ultimately, if your pet is overweight it is your fault, so you shouldn’t punish him.
 As long as you monitor your dog’s daily caloric intake, even an obese dog on a very strict diet can still be allowed a treat every now and then.